nrfconnect/sdk-nrfxlib/nrf_802154/doc/multiprotocol_switching_tables.rst

 Radio switching time:
     802.15.4 to Bluetooth transition:
-        - Start: FEM RX_EN pin event (802.15.4 radio turning off on the end of 802.15.4 activity)
+        * Start: FEM RX_EN pin event (802.15.4 radio turning off on the end of 802.15.4 activity)
-        - End: RADIO READY event for Bluetooth operation (Bluetooth LE radio turned on and ready)
+        * End: RADIO READY event for Bluetooth operation (Bluetooth LE radio turned on and ready)

     Bluetooth to 802.15.4 transition:
-        - Start: RADIO DISABLED event (Bluetooth radio turning off)
+        * Start: RADIO DISABLED event (Bluetooth radio turning off)
-        - End: RADIO READY event for 802.15.4 operation (802.15.4 radio turned on and ready)
+        * End: RADIO READY event for 802.15.4 operation (802.15.4 radio turned on and ready)

-The measurements are collected during Bluetooth advertisement, scanning, and connection activities while the nRF 802.15.4 Radio Driver is in the receive state.
+The measurements are collected during Bluetooth advertisement, scanning, and connection activities while the nRF 802.15.4 radio driver is in the receive state.

 Multiprotocol radio switching time comparison by device family